ArcelorMittal Orbit – Terms and conditions of sale

 - Refunds will not be given unless the Venue is closed or event cancelled or in certain other circumstances described, under “The Operator” below.

-- All children must have a Ticket.
+- All visitors must have a General Entry ticket.

 - Price and availability information is subject to change without notice.

 - Neither the Owner not Operator is liable for any Tickets which are lost or stolen.

 - Admission to the ArcelorMittal Orbit is on the condition that all visitors allow themselves and their belongings to be searched.
 We do not accept liability for any damage caused to any items during this process.
 Items deemed to be dangerous or intended to do harm will be confiscated and not returned.
 Prohibited articles include (but are not limited to) firearms, pyrotechnics, glass bottles, flammable liquids and alcohol.
 The ArcelorMittal Orbit reserves the right to refuse entry.